 The list is not exhaustive and does not include our diploma, degree, master's and doctorate awards.
 We are renowned for working with employers in accrediting their in-house education and training courses.
 Our extensive range of short programmes are outlined in our Education and Training portfolio.

 The School's research institute has an ever growing international reputation in the areas of public health, rehabilitation, service evaluation and end of life care.
 It works collaboratively with the other Universities in the North East and collectively has enabled significant funds to be channelled into public health in the broadest sense.
-The School also has partnerships with other universities both nationally and internationally and we are pleased to have all of our research nationally recognised and over 55% internationally acclaimed.
+The School also has partnerships with other universities both nationally and internationally and we are pleased to have all of our research nationally and internationally acclaimed.
 Evaluations contributing to service locally and nationally include teenage pregnancy, maternal obesity, smoking cessation, role of the emergency care and neonate practitioners to name but a few.

-More about our research work
+View our research